 It’s wonderful when hiking in Zion National Park and I highly recommend it even if you stop at Scouts Lookout before completing the final stretch to Angels Landing!

 Who Should Hike Angels Landing?

 Angels Landing is surely the most dangerous hike I’ve done and certainly one of if not the most dangerous hike in Zion National Park.
 While the trail up to Scouts Lookout is steep, it’s very safe, wide, and doable for most families who enjoy hiking.
 The portion beyond Scouts Lookout to Angels Landing, however, is extremely risky.
 There are built in metal chains to hold onto for safety, and the path is sometimes only a couple feet wide with 1000+ foot drops on either side.
-A dozen people have died on this trail in the last 15 years.
+There have been a dozen Angels Landing deaths in the last 15 years.

 Anyone who chooses to hike Angels Landing should:

 - Be physically fit enough to climb another 500 feet in elevation, largely through carved steps and pulling up a metal chain